leblocks/lazy-eye-blocks/README.md

 ### Known issues

+***Swipe support***
+I've developed custom swipe support instead of using 3rd party library (to reduce size of the resulting bundle) therefore there are several bugs on various screens.
+Have to be handled properly.

 ***Outdated nodejs version***
 I've used 8.12.0 version of node, due to some constraints.
 Hence I have a lot of outdated dependencies that make a lot of things harder to do.